Trip Start Jan 15, 2011

 Once the last bit of cone had been licked and eaten we continued northward to Greymouth.
 Our hostel there was called Global Village Backpackers, and it rocked.
 It was possibly better than Old Bones Backpackers in Oamaru, which we both found to be wonderful.
 This place was funkier.
 Worldly art decorated every wall, there were loads of bold colors covering every surface, and tribal masks even doubled as door handles!
 It was groovy, baby.
 Not only that, this place was clean and had a great vibe.
 The man who checked us in was a total sweetheart.
 He showed us some of the many pounamu stones he’d found on the nearby beach and taught us how to spot them

 Many people see rocks on a beach.
 Me, I grew up next to a beach that was covered in rocks (a fact that was often maligned on warm summer days).
 But this beach didn’t just have a lot of rocks, it had tons of rocks.
 As far out as the eye could see.
 They averaged around the size of a silver dollar, all polished by the ocean, and since we had nowhere specific to start looking (aside from everywhere) we immediately knelt down and started digging.
 Before too long we were both scooping out large hollows in the never-ending hill of stones.
 "I think I found one!" would be heard from time to time before holding it up to the sun, looking closely, and tossing it away.
 Strangely enough, I found myself more drawn toward the odd orange or red rock instead of the green.
 The green was hard to spot in the dimming light of the day while those other colors stood out and felt more unique.
 By the time the sun had completely set we had a whole lot of nothing.
-A few common rocks sat in our pockets since we’re both suckers for a pretty pebble, but no pounamu had been discovered.
-It was no matter, though.
-It was still fun searching.
+A few common rocks sat in our pockets since we’re both suckers for a pretty pebble, but no pounamu had been discovered

 The light was fading fast, so we quickly hopped onto our bikes and jittered our way back to the hostel before it got too late.
 The sky was clear that night, and Katie and I finally got to see brilliant stars shining above our bedroom window.
 Our eyes drifted closed under their twinkling light.